North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Trail Start: 8,241 feet elevation

-The trailhead (TH) is 1.5 miles from the Grand Canyon Lodge, located on the North Rim.
+The North Kaibab Trail (Trailhead) is 1.5 miles from the Grand Canyon Lodge, located on the North Rim.
 We squeezed into a CRV, trekking poles, daypacks and all!

 If you are camping at North Rim Campground, it’s a short 1/2 mile walk to the trailhead.